techidaily/site-win11-tips/source/_posts/master-the-art-of-snapping-in-depth-guide-to-powertoy-window-layouts.md

  You can repeat the above steps to create as many custom layouts as you want.

- By default, apps and programs on your computer will utilize[Windows 11's snap layouts](https://www.makeuseof.com/how-to-use-snap-layouts-in-windows-11/) when you move the mouse cursor over the maximize button or drag the window into a corner.
+ By default, apps and programs on your computer will utilize [Windows 11's snap layouts](https://www.makeuseof.com/how-to-use-snap-layouts-in-windows-11/) when you move the mouse cursor over the maximize button or drag the window into a corner.
 To use your custom snap layout created with PowerToys, you'll need to hold the**Shift key** and then drag the window to one of your zones.

 ![Snap Layout on Windows](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/snap-layout-on-windows.jpg)